ArthurBeznik/42_codam_Born2beRoot/sudo/README.md

 ``` bash
 Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin"
 ```
-Most of the line should already be there, except for `:/snap/bin`
+Most of the line should already be there, except for the very end `:/snap/bin`

 #### 2. Enable sudo on TTY User Login Session